 Residents are responsible to buy personal hygiene items such as shaving cream, toothpaste, deodorant, nail clippers, and so on.
-These items can be ordered through the Deer Lodge Centre Gift Shop.
+These items can be ordered through the DLC Auxiliary Gift Shop.

 *Please remember to label these items before leaving them in resident’s rooms or bathrooms.